Get Involved: A Collection of Juvenile Justice Resources

 Publications Related to Reducing Youth Incarceration:

-No Place For Kids: The Case for Reducing Youth Incarceration
+No Place for Kids: The Case for Reducing Juvenile Incarceration

 This report, and its companion Maltreatment of Youth in U.S. Juvenile Corrections Facilities: An Update, introduces new evidence on the widespread abuse of youth in state-funded juvenile corrections facilities.
-The reports show that despite the best intentions of the people who run and work in them, youth prisons are inherently prone to abuse of the young people they are supposed to rehabilitate.
+The reports show that despite the best intentions of the people who run and work in them, youth prisons are inherently prone to abusing the young people they are supposed to rehabilitate.
 Even for the small portion of kids who have committed serious crimes and require confinement, this outdated model needs to be replaced with strategies we know encourage youth development and growth.

 Reducing Youth Incarceration Data Snapshot

 This four-page snapshot presents statistics underscoring the sea change in how we treat juvenile offenders.

 Juvenile Justice Stories in the News